The-Politico/gspan.js/docs/TranscribingToADoc.md

 - [As An NPM Script In A Package](#as-an-npm-script-in-a-package)
 - [As An API Inside Node.js](#as-an-api-inside-nodejs)

-First though, let's go over the things each method has in common: it's arguments.
+First though, let's go over the things each method has in common: its arguments.
 Take a quick look at the table below and reference it as you go throughout the rest of this doc.

 ## GSpan Download Arguments Quick Reference